 Indoor triathlons are a great way to try the sport of triathlon in a safe, fun, welcoming way.
 The swim is in a pool, the bike portion is on a stationary bike and the run is on an indoor track.
 Indoor tris are also inexpensive – all you need to race is a swimsuit, goggles, t-shirt and running shoes.

 The indoor race format is simple: swim as many laps as possible in 15 minutes, ride as many kilometres as possible in 15 minutes, and run as many laps around the track as possible in 15 minutes.
 The farther you go, the more points you score.

 Participants have the option to choose their start time, subject to availability.
 Registration is open to anyone 10 years of age and up, and every athlete receives a complimentary Triathlon Ontario water bottle and swim cap.

 When entering the building head towards the south end, near the Tim Horton’s and front desk.
-There will be a check in table where you will receive your complimentary water bottle and swim cap.
+There will be a check in table.
 You can then head down stairs to the change rooms and then on deck.

 There will be plenty of water available but if you require food, snacks or other nutrition, please make your own arrangements.

 If you would like to volunteer for a couple of hours we always need lap counters and cheering support crew and would love to have you.

 Volunteers can register using the same link as for the race itself – go through the same process, but choose “volunteer” at the membership step.